clue2solve/tf-remote-state/README.md

     ```bash
     aws configure --profile default
     ```
-1. We need to execute the execute the initial run of terraform with local storage for the state.
+1. We need to execute the initial run of terraform with local storage for the state.
 The provider config will look like this :
     ```json
     provider "aws" {
       region = "us-west-2"